pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 # [The mathematical models](@id models)

 In Kinbiont is possible to simulate and fit the bacterial growth with any Ordinary Differential Equations System.
-We can broadly divide the classed of possible mathematical models in the following:
+We can broadly divide the classes of possible mathematical models into the following:

 ```@contents
 Pages = ["index.md"]